Institute of Interim Management

 The Institute of Interim Management (IIM) is a UK based professional body for those working in Interim Management in the United Kingdom and internationally.

 History

 The Institute of Interim Management was formed and launched in April 2001, with the encouragement and support of the Interim Management Association (IMA) and the Chartered Management Institute (CMI).

 Until August 2002, the IIM operated as a Special Interest Group through the CMI infrastructure.
-Given the IIM’s growing need for greater emphasis on its own specialist area of management, and to facilitate a higher profile for Interim Management within industry and commerce, in August 2002, by mutual agreement with the CMI, the IIM pursued an independent status.
+Given the IIM's growing need for greater emphasis on its own specialist area of management, and to facilitate a higher profile for Interim Management within industry and commerce, in August 2002, by mutual agreement with the CMI, the IIM pursued an independent status.

+A full history of IIM can be found on the Institute's website.

 Activities

 Activities for IIM Members and wider members of the Interim Management community are organised and run by its volunteer Board of Interim Managers and supporting community individuals.
-The IIM organised 75+ events from its formation to the end of the decade.
-Examples of such activities run by the IIM include the following: